s-huel/s-huel/README.md

 <h1 align="center">Hi, I'm Serena Huel </h1>
-<h4 align="center"> A passionate back-end student from the Netherlands </h4>
+<h4 align="center"> A passionate Cyber Security student from the Netherlands </h4>

 <table align="center">
 <tr>
 <td width="50%" valign="top">

 ### About me
-- 🌱 I’m currently learning **Symfony**.
+- 🌱 I’m currently learning **Python**.
 (I want to learn React, TypeScript, Tailwind CSS, Java, Laravel, Vue.js and Flutter.
 I also want to improve my skills in Javascript :')
 - 📫 How to reach me: serena.huel1@gmail.com or
 <a href="https://www.linkedin.com/in/felix-huel-1407a8283" target="blank">LinkedIn</a>

-- 🔭 I’m currently working on...
+- 🔭 I’m currently working on... *school*

 ---